Something a little different this time: a writing assignment for you!

 The pariah of the neighborhood

-My mother was the pariah of our neighborhood in the 1960s.
+My mom was the pariah of our neighborhood in the 1960s.

 She was (thankfully) divorced from my father, married to my stepdad (yay!), and working outside the home.

-By the time Daddy came into the picture, I was four years old and Barbara had a career.
+By the time Daddy came into the picture, I was four years old, and Mother had a career.

 So, pretty much, our family was the ‘weird one,’ and no one could figure out why my last name was different from my parents’!

-My mom – an engineer by trade, though her boss wouldn’t admit it – had a career that came with a security clearance.
+My mom – an engineer brain-wise, though her boss wouldn’t admit it – had a job that came with a security clearance.

 Once I understood what this meant, I knew she was doing something important.